pylint-dev/pylint/doc/faq.rst

 Which messages should I disable to avoid duplicates if I use other popular linters ?
 ------------------------------------------------------------------------------------

-pycodestyle_: unneeded-not, line-too-long, unnecessary-semicolon, trailing-whitespace, missing-final-newline, bad-indentation, multiple-statements, bare-except, wrong-import-position
+pycodestyle_: bad-indentation, bare-except, line-too-long, missing-final-newline, multiple-statements, singleton-comparison, trailing-whitespace, unnecessary-semicolon, unneeded-not, wrong-import-position

 pyflakes_: undefined-variable, unused-import, unused-variable